getbraincloud/braincloud-docs/docs/api/2_capi/campaign/index.md

 ### API Summary

-* [GetMyCampaigns](/api/capi/campaign/getmycampaigns) - Returns the list of campaigns the current player is participating in, including their assigned scenario and campaign details.
+- [GetMyCampaigns](/api/capi/campaign/getmycampaigns) - Returns the list of campaigns the current player is participating in, including their assigned scenario and campaign details.
+- [SysTriggerCampaignForUser](/api/capi/campaign/systriggercampaignforuser) - Triggers a campaign scenario for a specific player, bypassing normal eligibility constraints.
+Player must be flagged as a tester.
+- [SysRemoveCampaignForUser](/api/capi/campaign/sysremovecampaignforuser) - Removes a player's participation in a specific campaign.
+- [SysRemoveAllCampaignsForUser](/api/capi/campaign/sysremoveallcampaignsforuser) - Removes a player's participation in all campaigns.

 <DocCardList />